 – 2 tsp turmeric

 – 1 tsp garam masala

 – 1L vegetable stock

 – 2 shallots, thinly sliced into rings

 – 1 clove garlic, thinly sliced

-2. Add the cumin, turmeric and garam masala and cook for a further 2 minutes, then add the drained mung dal.
+2. Add the cumin, turmeric and garam masala and cook for a further 2 minutes, then add the drained chana dal.
 Mix through, then stir in the vegetable stock, chopped tomatoes and curry leaves, along with 500ml water.
 Bring to the boil, then turn the heat right down and place the pan lid ajar.
 Simmer for at least 2 hours, stirring every 20 minutes or so (it’ll need to be watched more closely towards the end to make sure it doesn’t stick).

-3. When the dal is ready (the mung dal/lentils should have broken down completely), season to taste then make the tarka.
+3. When the dal is ready (the chana dal/split peas should have broken down completely), season to taste then make the tarka.
 Heat the groundnut oil in a small pan, and make sure it’s hot enough by dropping in a cumin seed – if it sizzles then add the shallots, garlic and the rest of the seeds.
 Fry on a medium-high heat for a couple of minutes until the ingredients are starting to brown, then remove from the heat and drizzle over the finished dal.
 Serve with chopped coriander, rice, lemon wedges and coconut yogurt.